TORONTO, Aug. 10 /CNW/ - The Market Surveillance Panel (MSP) has

 submitted its Electricity Market Monitoring Report to the Ontario Energy Board

-2008 and October 2008.
-The Report, published today on the OEB website, states
+November 2006 and April 2007.
+The Report, published today on the OEB website,

-that the market has continued to perform well within the parameters set for
+states that the market has continued to perform well according to its design

 The Market Surveillance Panel is appointed by the Ontario Energy Board.

 The mandate of the Panel is to monitor, report on, and where appropriate,

 investigate, the activities and conduct of participants in the markets

 administered by the Independent Electricity System Operator (IESO).
 The Market

 Surveillance Panel was transferred to the Ontario Energy Board from the IESO